lupyuen/lupyuen.github.io/src/mmu.md

 _Huh?
 Our Applications can meddle with the I/O Memory?_

-Nope they can't, because the __"U" User Permission__ is not granted.
+Nope they can't, because the __"U" User Permission__ is denied.
 So we're well protected!

 TODO: SATP Log